ryan-mcclue/unsw/comp9517/week5.md

   Also conditional probability, e.g. pSalmon_len > 50cm = 0.4
   Posterior probability is prior * conditional.
-The conditional we must input Assign class with highest posterior probability (which is just what Bayes Decision rule is)
+The conditional we must input Assign class with highest posterior probability (which is just what Bayes Decision rule is) However, conditional probabilities might have conditional risk, i.e. cost if wrong.
+  This will be loss function, e.g. pSalmon_wrong = 0.1
+  So, optimal Bayes is to minimise conditional risk
+  TODO: distinction between decision and classification?
+  4. Decision Tree
+  Represented as tree with each node being an 'if statement'/feature. leaf nodes are labels Nominal data is also catageroical
+  To determine what feature to split on use information theory (entropy and information gain?)
+  Entropy considered average uncertainty of data Calculate entropy with formula, inputting prior probabilities of type, e.g fish type Base entropy is just how often type appears in training Information gain based on entropy.
+  Use feature with highest information gain to split on in the decision tree (based on formula)
+  5. Ensemble Learning
+  Combines multiple models.
+  Random forests construct an ensemble of decision trees.
+Uses Breiman's algorithm, which uses randomness to construct trees Works best if trees in forest are uncorrelated Overcomes decision tree overfitting issues (overfitting is major problem in Machine Learning)

   * Regression